helm/charts/stable/nfs-client-provisioner/README.md

 As of Nov 13, 2020, charts in this repo will no longer be updated.
 For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

+This chart continues to be maintained at https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/tree/master/charts/nfs-subdir-external-provisioner.

 # nfs-client-provisioner

 The [NFS client provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) is an automatic provisioner for Kubernetes that uses your *already configured* NFS server, automatically creating Persistent Volumes.